aukejw/mlx_transformers_benchmark/README.md

 [high tokens/sec in inference benchmarks](https://github.com/ggml-org/llama.cpp/discussions/4167).

-This benchmark focuses on the inference time of easy-to-run LLMs and unquantized transformer ops, primarily useful when finetuning custom models for (or on!)
+This benchmark focuses on the inference time of easy-to-run LLMs and unquantized transformer ops, primarily useful when running inference locally, or when finetuning custom models for (or on!)
 Apple devices.
-While speed is one factor, do consider ecosystem and cross-platform support too - here, Nvidia+CUDA remain hard to beat!

 You may also be interested in: